thomasrunner/research/README.md

 *From Discrete Tension Networks to Fully Quantized Fields*
 - Introduces the **Mesh-Field Transformer**, a formal mechanism for mapping discrete mesh dynamics to the continuous language of QFT
 - Shows how canonical quantization, operator algebra, and Lagrangian structure emerge from a tension-based spacetime substrate
-- Provides a full worked example and mathematical proofs bridging structure to fields
+- Provides a full worked example and mathematical proofs bridging structure to fields.
 - → [`papers/physics/The_Mesh_Model___Tension_to_QFT.pdf`](./papers/physics/The_Mesh_Model___Tension_to_QFT.pdf)

 ---